lhami/sensometrics-r-tutorial-2024/docs/1-intro-to-R.md

 Vignettes are formatted, conversational walkthroughs that are increasingly common (and helpful!) for R packages.
 Rather than explaining a single function they usually explain some aspect of a package, and how to use it.
 And, even better for our purposes, they are written in R Markdown.
 Click the "source" link next to the vignette name in order to see how the author wrote it in R Markdown.
 This is a great way to learn new tricks.

 While you can find vignettes as we just did, a better way is to use the function `browseVignettes()`.
 This opens a web browser window that lists **all** vignettes installed on your computer.
-You can then use cmd/ctrl + F to search using terms in the web browser and quickly find package names, function names, or topics you are looking for.
+You can then use `cmd`/`ctrl + F` to search using terms in the web browser and quickly find package names, function names, or topics you are looking for.

 ## Livecoding along